erangell/RMChipTester/README.md

 P,D0,0,D1,0
 ```

+Lines that do not begin with a valid command are ignored, so you may use
+a character like '*' to add comments to your test scripts.

 * M = pin mappings - sequences of 3 parameters
   * pin number
   * pin name to be used in further statements